Universite-Gustave-Eiffel/I-Simpa/Docs/menu_view.rst

 ‘All’
 	All lines are visible.

 ‘Contour’
 	Show lines around co-planar surfaces (co-planar faces are merged, only for the display).

 ‘None’
 	Hide all lines.

 ‘Hide meshing’
 ~~~~~~~~~~~~~~~

-If a mesh has been generated, this option allow to hide the mesh representation in the 3D view
+If a mesh has been generated, this option allows to hide the mesh representation in the 3D view.

 ‘Reinitialize camera’
 ~~~~~~~~~~~~~~~~~~~~~